distributed-text-services/specifications/Navigation-Endpoint.md

 | -1 | present | absent | A `member` list of `CitableUnit`s including the citation tree from the `CitableUnit` identified by `ref` to the deepest level of the `Resource`. |
 | -1 | absent | present | A `member` list of `CitableUnit`s including the citation tree between the `start` and `end` `CitableUnit`s inclusive, down to the deepest level of the `Resource`. |

+#### Handling Requests with No Matching `CitableUnit`s

+A `Navigation` endpoint request may specify a level in a `Resource`'s citation tree that does not exist.
+One may, e.g., provide a `down` value of `3` when only `1` lower level exists in the `Resource`'s citation tree.
+In this case the `member` list will simply include any `CitableUnit`s that do satisfy the parameters.

+If there are no `CitableUnit`s at all that satisfy the parameters of a `Navigation` endpoint request:

+- the request must not raise an error
+- the `Navigation` object `member` property must be an empty list.

+For example, if the `ref` is at the bottom level of the document's actual citation tree, and a `down` of 2 is provided in the request, the response will provide an empty list as its `member` value.

 #### Order of `CitableUnit`s in `member`

 The `CitableUnits` listed in the returned `member` property must be in document order as defined in the XPath 3.1 specification: https://www.w3.org/TR/xpath-31/#dt-document-order.